notnotse/ol-couchdb-source/README.md

 ### Attachments

-Attachments will generate a property in the `ol.Feature` properties object with the filename as the key and the full path to the file as the value.
+Attachments will generate a property in the `Feature` properties object with the filename as the key and the full path to the file as the value.

 ## Installation